benresonance-star/Task-Checker/specification.md

   - **Intelligent Contacts**: Client and Consultant contact icons automatically switch between `Phone` and `Smartphone` based on number detection.
   - **OneDrive Integration**: Quick-links to project folders with support for personal user overrides.
 Relocated under the project name for immediate access.
   - **Logic Navigation**: Persistent "Project Checklists" shelf at the bottom for multi-checklist management.
 Active checklists feature individual collapse states persisted in `localStorage`. **Active checklist headers display the template title directly (removing "Active Checklist:" prefix) with font sizing matching checklist sections and support for multi-line wrapping.**
-    - **My Session Style**: The "My Session" sidebar features a **blue header** (`bg-google-blue`) with white text.
+    - **My Session Style**: The "My Session" sidebar features dynamic branding with customizable header, task states, and queue headers.
     - **Contextual Hierarchy**: Each task in the sidebar displays the **Project Name** in bold uppercase letters directly above the task title, providing immediate context for users managing tasks across multiple projects.
     - **Intuitive Dismissal**: The entire sidebar header is clickable to collapse the panel, featuring a **right-pointing chevron** next to the title as a visual affordance for movement.
     - **Dynamic Entry Points**: To maintain focus, the "My Session" launch button **fades out and shifts** when the sidebar is active (horizontally on desktop, vertically on mobile) and returns when the sidebar is dismissed.
-    - **Navigation Logic**: Sidebar task selection is used for focus switching and Drag & Drop reordering.
-To maintain workflow continuity, selecting a task from the sidebar while on the Dashboard updates the focus without navigating away.
-In Project Mode, the app only navigates if the selected task belongs to a different project context.
-The "Open in full checklist" button on the **Dashboard** explicitly triggers navigation and auto-scroll to center the task in the checklist view.
+    - **Navigation Logic**: Sidebar task selection is used for **local management and focus switching** without navigating away from the current page.
+Selecting a task from the sidebar while on the Dashboard or Session view updates the local sidebar state (expanding for management) but keeps the main window context.
+The "Open in full checklist" button on the **Dashboard** explicitly triggers navigation.
-    - **Visual States**: Inactive tasks in the list use a **light blue background** and **blue outline** to match the application's action-state language.
-Open/closed state is persisted in `localStorage`.
+    - **Visual States**: Inactive tasks in the list use customizable backgrounds and outlines to match the application's action-state language.
+Selected items feature a distinct highlight to indicate active management.
   - **Sidebar Prioritization**: Navigation elements (Projects, Templates) are positioned at the top of the sidebar for primary access, with Tools (Imports, Settings) below. **Admins benefit from Context-Aware Navigation, where the app remembers the last active project and template when switching between management modes.
 Sidebar task selection is context-aware: if the user is on the Dashboard, selection only updates focus without navigating; if in Project view, it only navigates if the task belongs to a different project.**
   - **UI Consistency**: The "Edit Details" interface background matches the general project information background for a seamless transition. **Mobile optimization includes a bordered Edit button and compressed, stacked Save/Cancel controls.**
   - **Online Documents Management**: Integrated file explorer for project documentation.